CliveC99/p1-castlerea/README.md

 ![Laptop Form View](https://res.cloudinary.com/dp9lxtk3y/image/upload/v1674292491/README%20Images/Gallery%20Photos/form-laptop-view_hnzutm.png)

 ## Form Submission Page
-  - When the form is submmited it will take you to this page.
+  - When the form is submitted it will take you to this page.
 It gives the user the information that their request has been received and they will be contacted shortly.
 The nav bar allows the user to return to the home page.

 <p align="center"><img src="https://res.cloudinary.com/dp9lxtk3y/image/upload/v1674326954/README%20Images/Gallery%20Photos/form-submit-mobile_ksi26a.png" alt="Form Submission Page Mobile View"></p>